 This is a pretty basic take on the e-commerce industry, but it seems to appeal to a large number of customers.
-Their target clientele are developers, agencies and fast growing brands, those that have a fairly concise idea of what their volume will be on any given month.
-It may not be the best choice for those with frequent spikes in traffic, but it’s hard to argue with access to the full set of features on entry level plans.
+Their target clientele is developers, agencies and fast-growing brands, those that have a fairly concise idea of what their volume will be on any given month.
+It may not be the best choice for those with frequent spikes in traffic, but it’s hard to argue with access to the full set of features on entry-level plans.

 Volusion is a fully hosted e-commerce platform and a big name in the industry, similar to the likes of Shopify and BigCommerce.
 Despite their long term presence on the market, they are still one of the smaller merchant platforms among the giants, serving around 30,000 clients to date.
 Still, their platform has served over 185 million orders and done $26 billion dollars in sales, meaning they are definitely doing things right.

 Much like their direct competitors, Volusion offers an easy to use, cloud-based shopping cart which caters to small and mid-sized businesses.
 They have beautiful store templates and build their tools with a non-technical crowd in mind, making them a solid option for those that rather focus on selling than writing HTML code.
 Using the intuitive site builder, you can create an exquisite store in very little time with no prior experience at all.